What is home emergency cover?

 If your home security is at risk, a certified tradesman will make emergency repairs to ensure that your safety is not compromised.

-Protecting your home following storms, where damage can cause further internal damage to your property.
+Protecting your home following roof damage (e.g. caused by a storm), where damage can cause further internal damage to your property.

 - Overnight accommodation